 Our representations have included advising on:

-- The Libra Association on a variety of technology, privacy, corporate, regulatory and tax matters in connection with the development of a cryptocurrency based on the Libra Blockchain;
+- a variety of technology, privacy, corporate, regulatory and tax matters for The Libra Association in connection with the development of a cryptocurrency based on the Libra Blockchain;

 - regulatory and legal matters relating to the development of a blockchain platform and related cryptocurrency;